JohnFindon

 About John

-On the concert platform this season, John will debut with the BBC Symphony Orchestra for Luigi Nono’s Canti di vita e d’amore with conductor Martyn Brabbins, Ulster Orchestra for Dvořák’s Stabat Mater with conductor Jac van Steen and will make a studio recording with the BBC Philharmonic.
+On the concert platform, John recently made debuts with the BBC Symphony Orchestra for Luigi Nono’s Canti di vita e d’amore with conductor Martyn Brabbins, with Ulster Orchestra for Dvořák’s Stabat mater with conductor Jac van Steen and made a studio recording of Pamela Harrison’s The Dark Forest with the BBC Philharmonic.

 Representation